Gowtham-app-developer/Android-Interview-Questions/Android Architecture.md

 ## Android Architecture Components

 -	The Android Architecture Components is the collection of libraries that helps developers to design clean, robust, testable and maintainable apps.
--	Use LiveData to build data objects that notify views when the underlying database changes.
+- __LiveData__ is used to build data objects that notify views when the underlying database changes.
--	ViewModel stores UI-related data that isn't destroyed on app rotations.
+-	__ViewModel__ stores UI-related data that isn't destroyed on app rotations.
--	Room is a SQLite object mapping library.
-Use it to avoid boilerplate code and easily convert SQLite table data to Java objects.
+-	__Room__ is a SQLite object mapping library and we used it to avoid boilerplate code and easily convert SQLite table data to Java objects.
--	Data Binding It helps in declaratively binding UI elements to in our layout to data sources of our app.
+-	__Data Binding__ helps in declaratively binding UI elements to in our layout to data sources of our app.
--	WorkManager Manage every background jobs in Android with the circumstances we choose.
+-	__WorkManager__ manage every background jobs in Android with the circumstances we choose.